John Chiti: Humanitarian work

 In 2008, Chiti founded the Albino Foundation of Zambia and won the 230th Commonwealth Points of Light award, signed by Queen Elizabeth II.

 In February 2022, Chiti was appointed as Commissioner for Zambia Police service by the republican president.
 He was awarded the 2018 Mandela Washington Fellowship and holds various humanitarian awards for his contributions towards disability issues.

 Today

-Chiti was recently interviewed by the BBC_World_Service for the BBC World Service.
+Chiti was recently interviewed by the BBC World Service.
 Harry Graham, Producer at BBC mentioned, "Growing up with albinism, Zambian singer John Chiti faced a lot of stigma.
 As a boy, he was bullied, and as an adult he faced barriers to his music career.
 Eventually, he released his music.